hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 }
 ```

-The `forUpdate()` clause ensures the selected row is not modified before it's updated.
+The FOR UPDATE clause ensures the selected row is not modified before it's updated.
 Note that the
 method is annotated with `@Transactional`; this ensures the lock is kept between the execution of the
-SELECT statement and the UPDATE statement.
+SELECT statement and the execution of the UPDATE statement.

 ## Combining FOR UPDATE with Other Clauses

-The FOR UPDATE always need a FROM clause.
+The FOR UPDATE clause always need a FROM clause.
 It can be combined with the WHERE, ORDER BY, OFFSET, and LIMIT clauses.

 FOR UPDATE is not available to queries that use: